StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `Key.Y` — y/Y
 - `Key.Z` — z/Z

+## struct KeyboardEvent

+A single keyboard input event, either a key press, a key release, or one codepoint of insertable text.
+Events preserve the exact order they were produced in, including how text and keys interleave.

+- `Key KeyboardEvent.key` — The key for press and release events, and none for text events.
+Mouse buttons arrive here too, as the mouse key values.
+- `KeyMod KeyboardEvent.modifiers` — The modifier keys held when this event was produced.
+A modifier's own press event includes itself, its release event does not.
+- `string KeyboardEvent.Text` — This event's text, as a string.
+Emoji and other codepoints outside the Basic Multilingual Plane don't fit in a single C# char, so this is the safe way to read one.
+Empty for key events.
+- `KeyboardEventType KeyboardEvent.type` — What kind of event this is, and which of the fields below apply.

+## enum KeyboardEventType

+Describes what kind of keyboard input event this is.

+- `KeyboardEventType.KeyPress` — A key was pressed.
+Auto-repeats arrive as additional press events with no release between them, one per repeat.
+- `KeyboardEventType.KeyRelease` — A key was released.
+- `KeyboardEventType.None` — Not an event.
+Consuming returns this once no events remain in this frame's queue, and reading by index returns it for an index outside the queue.
+- `KeyboardEventType.Text` — A single codepoint of insertable text.

+## enum KeyMod

+A bit flag describing which of the keyboard's modifier keys are held.

+- `KeyMod.Alt` — Either alt key.
+- `KeyMod.Cmd` — Either Windows/Mac Command key.
+- `KeyMod.Ctrl` — Either ctrl key.
+- `KeyMod.None` — No modifier keys are held.
+- `KeyMod.Shift` — Either shift key.

 ## struct LinePoint

 Used to represent lines for the line drawing functions!
 This is just a snapshot of information about each individual point on a line.